Elderly Care: Know Your Options

 • Try to think positively about later life care, as it can be the key to a fulfilling later stage of life if chosen properly

 Obviously, the conversation is going to be tricky, emotional and challenging, but it can be very rewarding as long as everybody stays respectful of one another.
-The ultimate goal is the person going into care leading a healthy, happy life and that can be achieved with the help of the whole family.
+The ultimate goal is that the family member needing help can lead a healthy, happy life and that can be achieved with the help of the whole family.

 Don’t simply retire from something; have something to retire to.
 Harry Emerson Fosdick

-If you are in any doubt about making such an important decision remember that you can always start with domiciliary care or live-in care on a temporary basis to give you the breathing space to think through your decision with no pressure.
+If you are in any doubt about making such an important decision remember that you can always start with domiciliary care to assist you with personal care visits and housekeeping services to give you the breathing space to think through your decision with no pressure.

 An Ageing Population

-It is no secret that the population of the UK is ageing rapidly as our healthcare improves.
+It is no secret that the population of the UK is rapidly getting older as our healthcare improves.
 In some areas, as many as 1 in 3 people are aged over 65 and those numbers will continue to grow as the population continues to age.
-With an increase in older people naturally comes an increased need for elderly care.
+With an increase in older people naturally comes an increased need for elderly care and nursing care for the older person.

 It is important to realise that the average age of the population is different in different parts of the UK, and so some areas are affected more by the need for elderly care than others.